AlvaroMrJack/indicators-app/readme.md

 http://localhost/indicators-app/
 ```

-_In the main directory of the proyecto, exist a directory call /db where can find the SQL script to create the db of the app_
+_In the main directory of the project, exist a directory call /db where can find the SQL script to create the db of the app_

 ```
 indicators-app\db\indicators_db.sql